PJLindsay/react-and-ts/README.md

+This is a simple example of React with TypeScript (created with vite)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.